Jerry Nelson: Personal life

 Nelson had a daughter named Christine from his first marriage to Jacqueline Nelson Gordon.
 Christine had cystic fibrosis and died from the disease in 1982, after attending Rye Country Day School.
 Caring for her limited Nelson's involvement in The Muppet Show's first season.
-She made a cameo appearance with him in the second Muppet movie, The Great Muppet Caper.
+She made a speaking cameo appearance with him in the second Muppet movie, The Great Muppet Caper.
 He then married his second wife Jan Nelson in 1984, and they remained married until his death in 2012.

 In 2004, Nelson announced that he would no longer be puppeteering his Muppet characters, citing health reasons.
 However, he continued to voice his characters on Sesame Street until his death on August 23, 2012.
 Matt Vogel currently performs most of Nelson's Muppet characters.

 Illness and death

 Nelson suffered from prostate cancer, chronic obstructive pulmonary disease, and emphysema.
 For the last six years of his life, he required an oxygen tank to assist his breathing.
-On August 23, 2012, Jerry Nelson died at his Cape Cod home from complications of his illnesses, at the age of 78.The film Muppets Most Wanted was dedicated to him and Jane Henson.
+He died on August 23, 2012, at his Cape Cod home from complications of his illnesses at the age of 78.
+Nelson was cremated by Boston's Neptune Society in Weymouth, Massachusetts.
+The film Muppets Most Wanted was dedicated to him and Jane Henson.